The Bus Rapid Transit Investment Problem: Problem and Model Formulation

 \subsection{Problem Variants}

 In this paper, we consider several problem variants.
 We use a scheduling-like notation, where each variant of the \BRTproblem{} is classified as \BRTfullTwo{$\lambda_1$}{$\lambda_2$}{$\lambda_3$} as follows: \begin{itemize} \item[] $\lambda_1$: The function chosen to represent the passenger response. \item[] $\lambda_2$: The upper bound on the number of BRT components of the BRT line. \item[] $\lambda_3$: The number of municipalities that are present. \end{itemize} An overview of the possible values that $\lambda_1, \lambda_2, \lambda_3$ can take is given in \Cref{tab:problem-variants}.
+We remark that we use the symbolic notation ``$Z=\infty$'' to denote the setting in which the \ConConstr{} is not applied, i.e., it indicates a model without a constraint limiting the number of BRT components.
 In our solution method, we also encounter the single-objective version of the problem in which we maximize the passenger response $p(F)$ given a fixed budget $v$.
 These single-objective variants are classified with an asterix, i.e., as \BRTfullOne{$\lambda_1$}{$\lambda_2$}{$\lambda_3$}.